Inviting Your Bot to Your Server

 Click Invite Link

 Click the invite link to open Discord's authorization page.
-It will open in your browser.

 3